Diamond head hike is one of Oahu’s most popular hikes, and for good reason!

 Diamond head is located on the eastern side of Waikiki and is very accessible by car or public transportation.

-By Car: Parking is available for a fee of 10 dollars per car (regardless of the amount of people) at the base of the trailhead.
-From Waikiki is is about a 10 minute drive.
-Both Lyft and Uber are also readily available and will cost you about $10-20 coming from Waikiki.
+By Car: Parking is available for a fee of $10 per car (regardless of the amount of people) at the base of the trailhead.
+From Waikiki, it is about a 10-minute drive.
+Both Lyft and Uber are options too and will cost roughly $10-20 coming from Waikiki.

 Making A Reservation

-The slots are reserved in 2 hour block and you must enter within 30 minutes of your time slot.
-I would recommend booking the earliest time slot of 6a-8am as the views are even more spectacular at sunrise.
+The slots are reserved in a 2-hour block and you must enter within 30 minutes of your time slot.
+I would recommend booking the earliest time slot of 6-8am as the views are even more spectacular at sunrise.

 You can make a reservation to hike Diamond head by following this link here.